-Spring hinges are tools used to suspend doors and allow for their opening and closing; they are distinct from other hinge varieties in that they are equipped with springs designed to assist or impede door movement.
+Spring hinges are tools used to suspend doors and allow for their opening and closing.
+They are distinct from other hinge varieties in that they are equipped with springs designed to assist or impede door movement.
 Outside of the context of door hardware, spring hinges have many uses as consumer product components.

 In the context of door hardware, spring hinges are often installed as cabinet hinges to help keep cabinet doors closed tightly when not in use.
-Some gate hinges can also be fitted with springs to keep them closed tightly or to make their use easier.
-Full-sized doors in homes, offices and in other contexts generally are not fitted with springs to the extent that they used to be.
+Some gate hinges can also be fitted with springs to keep them closed tightly or make their use easier.
+Full-sized doors in homes, offices, and in other contexts are usually not fitted with springs to the extent that they used to be.
 Springs have widely been replaced by hydraulic door positioning equipment, though old storm doors in residences may still be equipped with springs.

 Spring hinges take advantage of this in a number of ways.
 The simplest way is through the coiling of a rigid metal around the pin of a butt hinge.
-Once tightly coiled, the energy stored in the coil tries to release itself; in other words, the coil tries to uncoil itself.
+Once tightly coiled, the energy stored in the coil tries to release itself.
+In other words, the coil tries to uncoil itself.
 As it does this, the metal forces itself against the metal plates of the hinge, pushing it open.
 This is what happens in small container lids when they are open.